inga-divra/node-express-course/README.md

 ## 🚀 Goal

-To master backend development with Node.js and apply these skills in full-stack projects, including my own e-commerce platform **BOB (Black on Black store)**.
+To master backend development with Node.js and apply these skills in full-stack projects, including my own e-commerce platform.

 ---